Human Rights Watch: Israeli war crimes apparent in Gaza war

 The HRW report looked into Israeli airstrikes.
 The most serious, on May 16, involved a series of strikes on Al-Wahda Street, a central thoroughfare in downtown Gaza City.
 The airstrikes destroyed three apartment buildings and killed a total of 44 civilians, HRW said, including 18 children and 14 women.
 Twenty-two of the dead were members of a single family, the al-Kawlaks.

-Israel has said the attacks were aimed at tunnels used by Hamas militants in the area and suggested the damage to the homes was unintentional.
+Israel has said the attacks were aimed at tunnels used by Hamas militants in the area and that the damage to the homes was unintentional.

 “An attack that is not directed at a specific military objective is unlawful,” it wrote.